Hawai‘i Sea Grant Opportunities

 Desired skills for this fellow are:

-- Knowledge of and ability with geospatial tools for planning activities.
+- Knowledge of and ability to use geospatial tools

 - Understanding of relevant local, state, and federal policies and programs